Hayward, California: Government

 Hayward has a council–manager government.
 Hayward's mayor is Mark Salinas, elected in November 2022.
 City Council and other government meetings are cablecast on cable TV channel KHRT-TV.

 The city received an "AA", and an "AA+" rating for its general obligations, from the Fitch Group in 2012.

 In July 2012, Hayward began working on an updated 25-year General Plan, which was adopted on July 1, 2014.
 The city last updated their General Plan in 2002.

 The Hayward Hall of Justice, a branch of the California Superior Court, is the largest full-service courthouse in Alameda County.

 Politics

 According to the California Secretary of State, as of February 20, 2024, Hayward has 81,006 registered voters.
 Of those, 47,679 (58.86%) are registered Democrats, 9,850 (12.16%) are registered Republicans, and 19,130 (23.62%) have stated a "no party preference".
 An additional 3,879 (4.79%) are registered to various third parties.

 Economy

 Manufacturing

 Hayward has a large number of manufacturing companies, both corporate headquarters and plants.
-This includes some high-tech companies, with Hayward considered part of a northern extension of Silicon Valley.
+This includes some high-tech companies, with Hayward considered part of northern Silicon Valley.
 Manufacturing plants in Hayward include Annabelle Candy, Columbus Salame, the Shasta soft drink company, and a PepsiCo production and distribution center.